adam-poulton/slashdiablo-maphack/Advanced-Item-Display.md

 - LIFE: matches +HP items
 - MANA: matches +MANA items
 - IAS: matches increased attack speed
+- CRAFTALVL: matches the resulting affix level of the item if it were to be crafted by the character holding it

 ## Marking Items on the Map